-Updated on Sept.
-29th, 2020, per the Minnesota Department of Health.
-Please note that not all cases of COVID-19 are tested, so the numbers below are not representative of the total number of people in MN who have or have had COVID-19.
+Updated September 21st, 2021, per the Minnesota Department of Health.
+Please note that not all cases of COVID-19 are tested, so the numbers below are not representative of the total number of people in MN who have COVID.

 Testing in MN Prisons:

 The Department of Corrections has started to test for and track cases of COVID-19 in prisons.
 As of Sept.
-29th, 42,100 (100%) inmates have been tested and 601 were confirmed positive and 41 are still recovering.
-The majority of the positive cases were found in Faribault, Moose Lake, Willow River and St. Cloud prisons with a few in the Lino Lakes prison facility.
-61 staff members have also tested positive for COVID-19.
-To view the full listing of cases, latest updates, visitation protocol and track the precautions that each facility is taking click here Updates for inmate families can be viewed by clicking here
+21st, 141,888 (100%) inmates have been tested and there have been 4,331 confirmed cases.
+Of those reported cases 15 are active cases, 12 inmates have died from COVID-19.
+To view the full listing of cases, latest updates, visitation protocol, vaccination efforts and track the precautions that each facility is taking click here Updates for inmate families can be viewed by clicking here

 Feeling Sick: The Governor has updated a portion of his COVID-19 website to help community members to know when they should get tested by answering a quick questionnaire.
 This section also enables community members to submit feedback and complaints regarding their COVID-19 testing experience and locate their nearest testing site.
 You can visit this section of his website by clicking here There is a new state website that helps community members to find testing locations and track their results.
 To visit this new website click here